 BNP PARIBAS ASSET MANAGEMENT Belgium (BNPP AM Belgium) is a management company, carrying out asset management activities for the BNP Paribas Group, its individual investors, companies and institutional investors.

 BNPP AM Belgium is owned by three credit institutions belonging to the BNP Paribas Group: BNP Paribas SA, BNP Paribas Fortis SA and BGL BNP Paribas SA.

 BNPP AM Belgium is a UCI and OPCA (alternative collective investment scheme) management company subject to the supervision of the Belgian Financial Services and Markets Authority (FSMA), which has been authorised by that authority to carry out the following activities: administration, promotion and management of portfolio and risk, discretionary portfolio management and investment advice sometimes followed by the receipt and transmission of orders.
 It is registered with Banque-Carrefour des Entreprises under number 882.221.433.

 Geographically, BNPP AM Belgium’s activities are concentrated on the Belgian market.

 Latest version of the articles of association of BNP PARIBAS ASSET MANAGEMENT Belgium SA/NV.

 3. Board of Directors

-Philippe Boulenguiez (Chairman of the Board of Directors), Charles Janssen, Alain Kokocinski, Lut Sommerijns, Anne Faucheux, Claire Méhu.
+Philippe Boulenguiez (Chairman of the Board of Directors), Alain Kokocinski, Lut Sommerijns, Anne Faucheux, Claire Méhu.